grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 Native histograms are different from classic Prometheus histograms in a number of ways:

 - Native histogram bucket boundaries are calculated by a formula that depends on the scale (resolution) of the native histogram, and are not user defined.
 The calculation produces exponentially increasing bucket boundaries.
-For details, see [Bucket boundary calculation](#bucket-boundary-calculation).
+For details, refer to [Bucket boundary calculation](#bucket-boundary-calculation).
 - Native histogram bucket boundaries might change (widen) dynamically if the observations result in too many buckets.
-For details, see [Limiting the number of buckets](#limiting-the-number-of-buckets).
+For details, refer to [Limit the number of buckets](#limit-the-number-of-buckets).
 - Native histogram bucket counters only count observations inside the bucket boundaries, whereas the classic histogram buckets only have an upper bound called `le` and count all observations in the bucket and all lower buckets (cumulative).
 - An instance of a native histogram metric only requires a single time series, because the buckets, sum of observations, and the count of observations are stored in a single data type called `native histogram` rather than in separate time series using the `float` data type.
 Thus, there are no `<metric>_bucket`, `<metric>_sum`, and `<metric>_count` series.
 There is only `<metric>` time series.
 - Querying native histograms via the Prometheus query language (PromQL) uses a different syntax.
-For details, see [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).
+For details, refer to [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).

 For an introduction to native histograms, watch the [Native Histograms in Prometheus](https://www.youtube.com/watch?v=AcmABV6NCYk) presentation.

 ## Advantages and disadvantages

 There are advantages and disadvantages of using native histograms compared to the classic Prometheus histograms.
-For more information and a real example, see the [Prometheus Native Histograms in Production](https://www.youtube.com/watch?v=TgINvIK9SYc&t=127s) video.
+For more information and a real example, refer to the [Prometheus Native Histograms in Production](https://www.youtube.com/watch?v=TgINvIK9SYc&t=127s) video.

 ### Advantages